BBN-E/tac-kbp-eal/README.md

 output is fed into the scoring pipeline in a file with newline separated file of "docid\t/path/to/corenlp/doc".

+### Scoring document-level event hoppers

+This is not yet implemented for ERE.

 ### Scoring document-level event frames

 The LDC will prepare a collection of **queries** for the corpus-level evaluation.
 Each query